Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 \subsection{Sparse Factor Graph in the Space of Semantic Variables}

-Our next inductive bias for high-level variables can be stated simply: \textit{ the joint distribution between high-level concepts can be represented by a sparse factor graph}.
-Any joint distribution can be expressed as a factor graph, but we claim that the ones which can be conveniently described with natural language have the property that they should be sparse.
+\begin{myremark}{Sparsity as to how variables and factors interact with each other} Our next inductive bias for high-level variables can be stated simply: the joint distribution between high-level concepts can be represented by a sparse factor graph. \end{myremark}

+Any joint distribution can be expressed as a factor graph \citep{kschischang2001factor, frey2012extending, kok2005learning}, but we claim that the ones which can be conveniently described with natural language have the property that they should be sparse.
 A factor graph is a particular factorization of the joint distribution.
 A factor graph is bipartite, with variable nodes on one hand and factor nodes on the other.
 Factor nodes represent dependencies between the variables to which they are connected.
 To illustrate the sparsity of verbalizable knowledge, consider knowledge graphs and other relational systems, in which relations between variables often involve only two arguments (i.e., two variables).
 In practice, we may want factors with more than two arguments, but probably not a lot more.
-We understand each factor to capture a causal mechanism between its argument variables, and thus we should an additional semantic element to these factor graphs: each argument of a factor should either play the role of cause or of effect, making the bipartite graph directed.
+A factor may capture a causal mechanism between its argument variables, and thus we should introduce an additional semantic element to these factors: each argument of a causal factor should either play the role of cause or of effect, making the bipartite graph directed.